Frequently Asked Questions About Cosmetic Eye Surgery

 This is the most common question Dr. Massry is presented with.
 There is no “black and white” answer.
 There are typically a variety of options available to most patients to attain their desired outcome.
 The best way to identify what is in the patients best interest is to have a complete evaluation with Dr. Massry.
 We can assure you that you will leave the appointment satisfied, and with all the information you need to make the most appropriate decision for yourself.

-In general pain is not a part of the procedures Dr. Massry performs.
-In the few procedures which are associated with a slight degree of discomfort, Dr. Massry administers appropriate medications intra-operatively and postoperatively to make the experience a comfortable one.
+In general, pain is not a concern with the procedures Dr. Massry performs.
+In the few procedures which are associated with a slight degree of discomfort, Dr. Massry administers appropriate medications intra-operatively and post-operatively to make the experience more comfortable for the patient.

 This depends on the procedures you are having done.
 As a general rule, most of the bruising and swelling from surgery are gone within 10 days to 2 weeks after surgery.
 However, you are typically able to go about your daily activity (except exercise) within 2-3 days after surgery.
 There are no dressings or bandages placed after surgery.

-Modern brow lift surgery is performed in a minimally invasive manner (endoscopically – click here for more information).
-In the hands of an experienced endoscopic surgeon surgery takes approximately one hour, without shaving of hair, with very few small incisions behind the hairline, and few potential complications.
+Modern brow lift surgery is performed in a minimally invasive manner (endoscopically).
+In the hands of an experienced endoscopic surgeon, surgery takes approximately one hour, without shaving of hair, with very few small incisions behind the hairline, and few potential complications.
 This is a significant advancement from the older techniques of surgery which gave the brow lift operation the reputation of being involved and complicated.

 The best way to avoid the unnatural or operated look to the eyes is to see a specialist like Dr. Massry.
 There is no better way to ensure the best possible outcome to surgery than to see a specialist within the field.
+It’s one of Dr. Massry’s main goals of surgery to not change the shape of your eyes.
 In your consultation with Dr. Massry, he will explain to you why unnatural results occur and how he avoids them.